-oungster has sufficient strength and miliarity to operate the controls with ease.
-Can youngster catch a ball with hands rather than with arms?
-While sitting on the vehicle, can youngster: 4.
-Youngster has sufficient endurance to maintain strength over a period of time.
-Squeeze hand controls?
+While sitting on the vehicle, can youngster: ■ Squeeze hand controls?
 Operate the shift lever (if equipped)?
-Can youngster play outdoor games without fatigue?
-Operate the parking brake?
-Operate the choke and fuel valve with ease?
-Can youngster participate in indoor games and sports without tiring before other youngsters?
-Press the brake lever with sufficient pressure?
-Social/Emotional Development Points to Evaluate Operate the controls without looking at them?
-1. Youngster can understand and follow rules.
-3. Yo oungster is sufficiently coordinated.
-Does youngster follow rules established at home?
-Can youngster walk a "balance beam" (2 in. x 4 in. x 8 ft.) flat on floor? ☐ Do teachers say that the youngster follows rules? in. x 4 in. x 8 ft.) flat on floor?
-Can youngster ride a bicycle, roller skate or skateboard safely?
-Do teachers say that the youngster follows rules?Does youngster listen and respond to adult supervision?
+Operate the parking brake? ■ Operate the choke and fuel valve with ease?
+Press the brake lever with sufficient. pressure?
+Operate the controls without looking at them?
+3. Youngster is sufficiently coordinated. ☐ Can youngster walk a "balance beam" (2 in. x 4 in. x 8 ft.) flat on floor? ☐ Can youngster ride a bicycle, roller skate or skateboard safely? ☐ Can youngster walk on tiptoes for 10 feet?